 On June 8, 2018, Tenaris and Talta filed two actions in federal court in the District of Columbia to recognize and enforce their awards.
-Tenaris and Talta effected service on Venezuela in accordance with US law, and Venezuela failed to file an answer in the proceeding.
-Tenaris and Talta then moved for default judgment.
-Venezuela did not oppose the entry of default judgment.
+Tenaris and Talta effected service on Venezuela in accordance with US law, and Venezuela failed to file an answer in the proceedings.
+Tenaris and Talta then moved for default judgment in both actions.
+Venezuela subsequently appeared in both actions but did not oppose the entry of default judgment on either award.
 On July 17, 2020, the Court entered judgment recognizing the Matesi award.
 The judgment orders Venezuela to pay to Tenaris and Talta an amount of \$256.4 million, including principal and post-award interest through the judgment date, and provides for post-judgment interest to accrue on this sum at the U.S. federal statutory rate.
 It is expected that the Tavsa award will also be converted into a judgment.